webagent-dev/webagent-dev/README.md

   <b> I'm FullStack Developer <b/> <b>I love connecting with different people</b> so if you want to say
     <b> I'll be happy to meet with you known you  more!</b>
-  😊</em>💻 I love writing code and learn anythings about programming
+  😊💻 I love writing code and learn anythings about programming
   <b>am a creative problem solving enthusiast, </b>
-  with a constantly growing love for languages.
-Beside's programming, 💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!\
+  i constantly learning and growing love for languages. every programming languages, 💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!\
 ✉️ &nbsp;You can email me at wizkenny019@gmail.com.
 I'll try to respond as soon as possible!\
 <img align="right" alt="GIF" src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif" />